LinZhihaozlin22/Artificial_Intelligence/Robot_Maze/README.md

 - Implemented both value iteration and policy iteration to solve robot maze world problem

-Implement functions in "mdp.py" file. "markov.py" has helper functions for robots to present, move, and etc.
+Implemented functions in "mdp.py" file. "markov.py" has helper functions for robots to present, move, and etc.